 NYC Crohn’s Disease Specialist Doctor / Gastroenterologist

-Crohn’s disease is a chronic illness that causes ulcer-like sores in your digestive tract that the NYC Crohn’s disease specialist, Dr. Shawn Khodadiadan, diagnoses and treats daily.
+Crohn’s disease is a chronic illness that causes ulcer-like sores in your digestive tract that our NYC Crohn’s disease specialists diagnoses and treats daily.
 Crohn’s disease an inflammatory bowel disease or IBD that usually affects the lining of your large or small intestine.
 When it strikes, it spreads deep into the tissue.
 This medical condition impedes your body’s ability to properly digest food and can lead to abdominal pain, severe diarrhea, rectal bleeding and malnutrition.
 If you have have symptoms that could be consistent with Crohn’s disease or have already been diagnosed, you should always be evaluated with a thorough consultation and examination by a physician for an accurate diagnosis and treatment plan and to exclude a more serious or urgent condition.

 Crohn’s disease can attack anywhere within your digestive tract, from your mouth to your anus, making it often difficult to find and treat.
 In addition, the pain associated with Crohn’s disease can be debilitating.
 If left untreated, it can lead to deadly complications.

 Crohn’s disease affects different intestinal spots in different people.
 Common symptoms include:

 - Abdominal pain

 - Loss of appetite